kasteway/Medical_Drugs_Conditions/README.md

 3. NLTK Tools such as Corpus, Tokenizers, Vader
 4. TextBlob
 5.	ipywidgets interact for recommender
-6. Streamlit to develop the app
+6. Streamlit to develop the app.
 7. Heroku to deploy the app.
 8. Docker to create a smooth pipeline.